 |Pages 108 and 109|

-Amō, thus, asks Josè to go live together as flatmates when they both leave their homes as young adults for university.
-Here we have our first hint that Amō is actually in love (ai, 愛) with Josè: the man now is a blond, to look more like a haafu, probably done to further his budding modelling career－ and Amō does not care.
+Amō, thus, asks Josè to go live together as flatmates when they both leave their homes for university, as young adults.
+Here we have our first hint that Amō is actually in love (ai, 愛) with Josè: the muse is now a bleached blond, to look more like a haafu, probably to further his budding modelling career－ and Amō does not care.

-He still sees him as the splendid inspiration he had always been.
-After a while, their relationship becomes sexual, as he thinks about his love for the new-blond...
-He loves Josè's beauty, he keeps correcting himself, and there is no other way of being closer to his muse than being united in such an intimate act.
-His adoration pervades every part of his mind, amidst the light he sees Josè.「光の中にジョゼを見る」
+He still sees him as the splendid inspiration he had always seen.
+After a while, their relationship becomes sexual and his mind goes on about his love for the neo-blond...
+He loves Josè's beauty (he keeps correcting himself) and there is no other way of being closer to his muse than being united in such an intimate act.
+His adoration pervades every part of his mind and, amidst the light, he sees Josè.「光の中にジョゼを見る」

-We see another hint when Josè has a bad fall while drunk.
+Another hint is the time Josè falls down while drunk.
 Now, the man's face is ridden with bandages, swollen and, of course, changed.
 It is different.
-Amō does not care.
+Amō still does not care.

 |Pages 145 and 146|

-The confession he makes is pure, deeply felt, his words falling over Josè like a gentle shower after the man has been consumed by his longing for Amō's affection for so long.
+The confession he makes is pure, deeply felt.
+His words fall over Josè like a gentle shower, after the man had been consumed by his longing for Amō's affection.

 "I love you.
 If you become bones...
 Even then, you'd be beautiful."